 Snake plants cope really well in regular household environments + they don’t have any special humidity needs.
 I shower the stems every few weeks to keep them clean, but other than that, a typical room will suit them fine — they are nice + easy going!

 These are not heavy feeders but regular fertilising during Spring + Summer can really help to keep your snake plants fighting fit.
 A succulent or houseplant fertiliser at half the recommended dilution is adequate to give your Sansevieria the nutrients they need to stay strong + looking their best too.
+If your climate is quite different to mine + you find your plants grow year-round, then more regular fertilising is fine.
+It’s very cold where I live during Winter + with the harsh decrease in temperatures, I’m getting used to my houseplants stopping growing altogether.
+The easiest way to judge whether or not to feed is if your plant is actively growing.
 Plants that are healthy are less likely to become a target for pests, so I think feeding is definitely a good habit to get into.

 Pests can sometimes be hard to spot on your snake plants because the stems have a tendency to grow closely together + the more compact plants like golden hahnii + the star like growth of kirkii varieties make it difficult to see in all the crevices!
 The most common pest issues you might encounter with snake plants are mealy bugs.
 A Q-tip soaked in rubbing alcohol will treat a minor attack of a few lone bugs, but something larger in scale will require more extreme measures such as a neem oil/insecticidal mix, a soil change, or pruning.
 After any treatment, I like to use SB plant invigorator either as a ready to use spray, or you can also get a concentrated bottle to dilute into a spray bottle yourself.
 Look out for white cotton-wool like clusters or small white bugs on the stems, particularly at the base of the plant.
 Spider mites are another potential problem if your plant has suffered prolonged under watering, coupled with very warm, dry conditions and low humidity.
 Correct care + keeping your plants clean + free from dust is the best pest prevention so getting to know what your plants need will save you a headache in the long run.